Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 British Embassy, Tallinn: +372 667 4700.

 Canadian Embassy, Tallinn: +372 627 3311.

 South African Embassy, Helsinki, Finland (also responsible for Estonia): +358 9 6860 3100.

 Irish Embassy, Tallinn: +372 681 1870.

-Tallinn's fairly extensive public transport network is made upof trains, trams, buses and a ferry, meaning visitors have a numberof ways to get around.
-Buses are the backbone of Tallinn'stransport network and can take visitors virtually anywhere in thecity.
+Tallinn's fairly extensive public transport network is made up of trains and trams, buses and a ferry, meaning visitors have a number of ways to get around.
+Buses are the backbone of Tallinn's transport network and can take visitors virtually anywhere in the city.
 Generally, bus services run between 5.30am and midnight.

-Those with an international driving licence have the option ofhiring a car in Tallinn.
-A number of car hire companies haveoffices at the airport or in the city centre.
-However, the citydoes experience a high volume of traffic and foreigners will findroad rules and the local driving style quite confusing.
-Signpostsare not always clear, so it is best to use a satellite navigationsystem.
-There are plenty of parking lots in downtown Tallinn, andstreet-side parking is provided but must be paid for in advance oncurb-side machines.
+Those with an international driving licence have the option of hiring a car in Tallinn, as a number of car hire companies have offices at the airport or in the city centre.
+The city does experience a high volume of traffic, though, and foreigners will find road rules and the local driving style quite confusing.
+Signposts are not always clear, so it is best to use a satellite navigation system.
+There are plenty of parking lots in downtown Tallinn, and street-side parking is provided but must be paid for in advance on curbside machines.

-Visitors in Tallinn keen on doing a lot of sightseeing shouldlook into purchasing a Tallinn Card, which enables the bearer tofree public transport, a free two-hour city sightseeing tour, andfree admission to all of Tallinn's museums.
-The card is availablefor one, two and three-day options starting at EUR 36 for adultsand EUR 20 for children.
-The card can be bought from the airport, harbour, tourist information offices and most hotels.
+Visitors in Tallinn keen on doing a lot of sightseeing should look into purchasing a Tallinn Card, which grants the bearer free public transport, free admission to more than 40 of Tallinn's museums and attractions, and discounts to sightseeing tours, activities, shops and restaurants.
+The card is available for one, two and three-day options, and can be bought online, at the airport, harbour, tourist information offices and most hotels.